Nigerian women take action as rape, assault cases surge during pandemic | Law-Order

 Nigerian women take action as rape, assault cases surge during pandemic

 The National Agency for Prohibition of Trafficking in Persons and the police did respond when asked how many prosecutions of rape cases in Nigeria there had been.
-Activists have launched centers to support women, an app to report attacks, and a push to protect girl victims from being traumatized again in the legal system.
+Activists have launched centres to support women, an app to report attacks and a push to protect girl victims from being traumatized again in the legal system.

 DIFFICULT PATH They face a difficult path.
 Polling group NOIPolls found that 47% of Nigerians blamed rape on indecent dressing, and fewer than half thought offenders should be punished.